We tested the best backpacking water filters and purifiers for your next trip into the great outdoors.

-We love this filter for daily adventures and as a backup filter method on longer trips.
-It also lasts for up to 1,000 L, which is plenty for almost any outdoor adventurer.
+- We love this filter for daily adventures and as a backup filter method on longer trips

-Cons: You’ll have to remember to empty the fiber chamber to prevent clogging before storing it away.
+- You’ll also have to remember to empty the fiber chamber to prevent clogging before storing it away

 They work great for larger groups or when you want to filter a lot of water all at once.
-They’re also quite light given their speed and ease of use.
-Depending on your budget and the size of your group, these are our two favorite options for gravity water filters.
+They’re also quite light, given their speed and ease of use.

-It came in as a runner-up behind the Sawyer Squeeze largely because it’s more expensive.
-But for those who don’t mind spending a little more, this is one of our favorite filters that has proven itself over many backpacking and hunting trips in the Rocky Mountains and beyond.
+It came in behind the Sawyer Squeeze largely because it’s more expensive.
+For those who don’t mind spending a little more or are traveling as a bigger group in the backcountry, this is definitely one of the best backpacking water filters available.
+It’s proven itself over many backpacking and hunting trips in the Rocky Mountains and beyond.

 For more, check out our full review of the Katadyn BeFree Gravity Filter.

-If you really don’t want to sacrifice weight to a filter, chemical treatment is a great option.
-Katadyn’s Micropur M1 tablets have been a top choice over the years thanks to their purifying powers and easy-to-use instructions.
+If you really don’t want to sacrifice weight for a filter, chemical treatment is a great option.
+Katadyn’s Micropur M1 tablets ($14) have been a top choice over the years, thanks to their purifying powers and easy-to-use instructions.